 Where Freight Right creates its most strategic leverage is in how it reframes international expansion for big and bulky merchants.
 Instead of treating global growth as a multi-year, capital-intensive commitment, Freight Right makes it possible to approach new markets as controlled, reversible experiments, much closer to how modern ecommerce businesses expect to operate.

 Traditionally, international expansion for freight-grade goods has forced merchants into a rigid sequence: import inventory into the U.S., store it domestically, and then re-export it to international buyers as demand appears.
-This model is not only slow and expensive—it often exposes merchants to double handling, longer transit times, and unnecessary duty and tax costs.
+This model often exposes merchants to double handling, longer transit times, and unnecessary duty and tax costs.
 For high-value, oversized goods, those inefficiencies compound quickly.

 Freight Right’s approach introduces a different option: factory-direct or source-direct fulfillment, where goods ship directly from the manufacturing origin to the end customer in the destination market.
 By bypassing an intermediate U.S. import step, merchants can avoid paying duties and taxes on goods that were never intended for U.S. consumption in the first place.
 This alone can materially improve unit economics and pricing competitiveness in international markets.